anusharajeev99-crypto/Commerce-CA-Career-Research/README.md

-# 📝Commerce-CA-Career-Research

-AI-driven career research — GBL International Internship 2026

-## 👩‍🎓About
+# 📘 Commerce CA Career Research

-This repository contains my research and learning about Accountancy paths.
+This repository contains my research and learning about career options in commerce.

----
+## 📌 About
+I am exploring different career paths related to commerce, accounting, and AI.

-## 📂Contents
+## 📂 Contents
 - Career pathway slides
-- Notes on accounting and AI in commerce
+- Notes and research materials

----

-## 📚What I Learned
-- CA roadmap
-- Required skills
+- Learning resources
-- Role of AI in finance

----
+## 🎯 Purpose
+To gain clarity about my future career and understand opportunities in the commerce field.

-## 🎯Career Goal
+## 🚀 Progress

-To become a Chartered Accountant and explore AI in finance.
+I am continuously learning and updating this repository as I explore new topics.